Lendzi logo

 The company differentiates itself through a streamlined three-step process: applicants complete one simple application with no fee or credit impact, compare options from their network of 60+ lenders, and receive funding in as little as 24 hours.
 They emphasize speed, variety of lender options, and the elimination of traditional banking barriers.
 The platform targets both startup founders and established business owners at various growth stages.

-Lendzi functions as a marketplace aggregator rather than a direct lender, which means actual terms, rates, and approval odds depend entirely on the individual lenders in their network.
+Lendzi functions as a marketplace aggregator rather than a direct lender, which means actual terms, rates, and eligibility fields depend entirely on the individual lenders in their network.
 While their broad product range and fast timelines are appealing, borrowers should understand they're being matched with third-party lenders and should compare terms carefully.
 The company's business model relies on lender partnerships, making their actual lending standards and success rates dependent on those partners rather than proprietary underwriting.

 Services & Features